CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2025-05-16-last-ten-years.markdown

 The 2015 paper makes it clear that you can simply opt out of CHERI for some processes (you don't need to recompile the world) and that you can use legacy ABIs in sandboxes with a bit of glue code doing copying.
 This kind of incremental adoption story is really important, but on embedded systems incremental adoption looks quite different.
 Most embedded code has few dependencies from the host environment, which gave us a lot more freedom to build efficient models that scale right down to tiny devices.
-Many of thees would be possible for green-field software on bigger devices, but you can't build those unless CHERI is widely deployed and you can't deploy CHERI widely without CHERI-enabled CPUs running existing software stacks.
+Many of these would be possible for green-field software on bigger devices, but you can't build those unless CHERI is widely deployed and you can't deploy CHERI widely without CHERI-enabled CPUs running existing software stacks.

 # We aren't finished yet!